Driven to Write takes the Sir William test with Jaguar’s 2003 R-D6 concept and asks, could it have been Coventry’s TT?

-Most concept cars are created to invite a dialogue with the customer about the future, or at the very least, nudge them towards the one the manufacturer has already committed to.
-However, in the case of the concept cars prepared under the design leadership of Ian Callum, it was more like forensic research.
-With Jaguar’s styling atrophied under the weight of over twenty years of introspection, it was a case of asking; ‘what would Sir William Lyons have done?’
+Most concept cars are created to invite a dialogue with the customer about the future, or at the very least, nudge them towards one the manufacturer has already committed to.
+However, in the case of the concept cars prepared under the design leadership of Ian Callum, it was a bit more like forensic research.
+With Jaguar’s styling atrophied under the weight of over two decades of introspection, it was a case of asking; ‘what would Sir William Lyons have done?’

-‘The Sir William test’ is habitually applied by marque enthusiasts whenever a new Jaguar production car or concept arrives on the scene but when Jaguar’s Advanced Design studio under Julian Thompson debuted the R-D6 at the Frankfurt motor show in 2003, it was one the concept passed with ease.
+‘The Sir William test’ is habitually applied by marque enthusiasts whenever a new Jaguar production car or concept arrives on the scene but when Jaguar’s Advanced Design studio debuted the R-D6 at the Frankfurt motor show in 2003, it was one the design passed with ease.
 An evolution of the 2001 R-Coupe, the Matthew Beaven-styled R-D6 was a dramatic departure from the luxury coupé norm and an entirely fresh concept for a latter-day Jaguar.

-It was an open goal for Jaguar – none of its rivals were producing anything even remotely similar and had they put a version into production, would have undoubtedly have become as transformative a model as Audi’s TT.
+It was an open goal for Jaguar – none of its rivals were producing anything even remotely similar and had it been possible to put a version into production, it would have undoubtedly have become as transformative a model line as Audi’s TT.
 However, by 2003 Jaguar was (inevitably) making huge losses and their Ford paymasters had no stomach to bankroll such an unproven and risky niche model.
-Besides, they were yet to be convinced that Jaguar’s retro stance required recalibration, so R-D6 was as much a statement to them as to the public.
+Besides, they had yet to be convinced that Jaguar’s retro stance required recalibration, so R-D6 was as much a statement to them as to the wider public.